 Finding Subprogram Calls

 AppSleuth must determine which subprogram is being called in the source code based on the name of the subprogram and the calling parameters.
-Because PL/SQL allows overloading of nested-level subprogram and packaged subprogram names, AppSleuth for PL/SQL examines all subprogram overloading mechanisms as well as forward subprogram declaration mechanisms to disambiguate subroutine calls having the same name.
+Because PL/SQL allows overloading of nested-level subprogram and packaged subprogram names, AppSleuth for PL/SQL examines all subprogram overloading mechanisms as well as forward subprogram declaration mechanisms to disambiguate subroutine calls having the same name based on discerning different argument lists.

 When a callee, say Y, is called by a caller, X, at different locations in the code, the graph uses the “most pessimistic” call, i.e. the one from the most deeply nested loop, to represent the caller-callee relationship of X and Y.